scaffold-eth/se-2-challenges/README.md

 ---

-## 📺 State Channel Application Challenge
+## 🚩 Challenge 5: 📺 State Channel Application Challenge

 🛣️ The Ethereum blockchain has great decentralization & security properties but these properties come at a price: transaction throughput is low, and transactions can be expensive.
 This makes many traditional web applications infeasible on a blockchain... or does it?
 State channels look to solve these problems by allowing participants to securely transact off-chain while keeping interaction with Ethereum Mainnet at a minimum.